 Murder Made Me Famous: Jim Jones, an episode of the docuseries appearing on ReelTV, produced by National Enquirer, and hosted by People Magazine Senior Writer Steve Helling, aired in early May 2017.
 The program features interviews with former Temple members Kathy Barbour, Jordan Vilchez, clinical psychologist Patrick O’Reilly Ph.D., and authors Julia Scheeres and Jeff Guinn.

 In August 2017, Vince Gilligan outlined his plans for the HBO miniseries focusing on Peoples Temple leader Jim Jones and based upon Raven, the 1981 book by reporter Tim Reiterman.
 Gilligan, best known for his critically-acclaimed series Breaking Bad on AMC, will be working with Michelle McLaren, the director of that series, but says he plans to write the entire project on his own.
 HBO first announced the series in September 2016.

 The seventh season of America Horror Story on FX will open with three episodes focusing on “American cults,” including Peoples Temple.
 According to Ryan Murphy, the creator of the series, the episodes will be the first without any supernatural elements.
 Evan Peters, who has played multiple roles on the series, will portray Jim Jones, as well as David Koresh and Charles Manson.

 Additional stories appeared on Bustle.com in mid-October and early November.
 An interview with Peters, including his perceptions of Jim Jones, appeared on Decider.
-Other stories appeared on Thrillist and 411Mania.
+Another story appeared on Thrillist.
 A trailer for the episode evoking images of Peoples Temple appears on Dread Simple.)